Ranthambore National Park, India

 Situated a short drive from the main gates of Ranthambore National Park, Sher Bagh’s 12 luxurious tents are set amidst the verdant grounds of a private estate.
 The camp has a strong eco-friendly ethos and a laid back, welcoming atmosphere.
+What we love about Sher Bagh is the overall atmosphere which evokes memories of the British Raj, of luxury mobile camps in the wilderness and kicking back with a good G&T at dusk!
+Expect campaign-style furniture made of teak and rosewood and a sociable feel where all guests get into the spirit.
 The camp is also a member of the prestigious Relais and Chateaux group of hotels and so the food here is superb.

-Originally designed for the Maharaja of Jodhpur’s hunting expeditions, the tents consist of a bedroom with attached veranda and bathroom and have 24 hr hot water and electricity.
-All tents have fans and state of the art air-conditioning units to keep them cool during the warm months.
+The tents consist of a bedroom with attached veranda and bathroom and have 24 hour hot water and electricity.
+All tents have fans and state-of-the-art air-conditioning units to keep them cool during the warm months.
+There is also one Luxury Tented Suite with a private Jacuzzi and a Royal SUite with private pool.

-Whilst at Sher Bagh it is also possible to indulge in an Ayurvedic massage in the comfort of your own tent or in the delightful tented spa.
+Whilst at Sher Bagh it is also possible to indulge in an Ayurvedic massage in the comfort of your own tent or in the delightful Jungle Spa.
+We also adore the main pool, which looks out over the buffer area, meaning you could possible spot the odd deer as you practice your backstroke.

 The setting of Sher Bagh is exceptional, there is a watering hole next to the camp area which attracts a myriad of bird and animal species at dawn and dusk and warning calls are often heard adding to the atmosphere of this very special camp.